edwardyeung04/commitment-issues/README.md

     - **Immutable History:** Altering commit history changes commit hashes, which may lead to discrepancies if not managed carefully.

+    - **Pushing to Remote Repository:** If you plan to push a rebase back to the remote repository, you need write access.

 - **View Help:**

     To see all available commands and options, use the `--help` flag.